Matthew-P133/W-rdle/README.md

 python manage.py runserver
 ```

-The application is hosted at [tbc] at the time of writing.
+The application is hosted at https://matthewp133.eu.pythonanywhere.com/wordgame/ at the time of writing.

 ## Other notes